 Do I have to decorate it they way you did?

 Of course not!
-If you think the way I designed this cake is too hard or not to your liking then be my guest to recreate your own design.
-You do you boo!
+If you think the way I designed this cake is too hard or just not your style, feel free to create your own design.
+You do you, boo!

 How do I store leftover frosting?

-Buttercream frosting can be stored in the refrigerator for at least seven days.
-Just be sure that the container is tightly sealed and that you keep the frosting far from pungent foods like seafood since the smells can transfer.
+Buttercream frosting can be stored in the refrigerator for at least 7 days.
+Just be sure the container is tightly sealed and keep the frosting away from pungent foods like seafood, since smells can transfer.
 You can also freeze buttercream frosting for up to 3 months in an airtight container or freezer bag.
-The day before you’re ready to use it, let it thaw in the refrigerator overnight, then bring it to room temperature before re-whipping again.
-This is helpful if you’re making buttercream months in advance, or you have leftover frosting you’d like to use later on.
+The day before you’re ready to use it, let it thaw in the refrigerator overnight, then bring it to room temperature before re-whipping.
+This is especially helpful if you’re making buttercream months in advance or have leftover frosting you’d like to use later on.

 The recipe calls for pure vanilla extract & vanilla bean paste.
 Can I just use all pure vanilla extract?

-Yes, you can just use all pure vanilla extract.
-With that said I feel like vanilla bean paste is a game changer in any vanilla frosting.
-It really does take the taste up a notch or two!
+Yes, you can use only pure vanilla extract.
+That said, I feel like vanilla bean paste is a game changer in any vanilla frosting—it really takes the flavor up a notch or two!

 How do I store cake leftovers?

-Cover and store leftover cake at room temperature for up to 3 days or refrigerate for up to 5 days.
-You can also freeze frosted cake or unfrosted cake can be frozen up to 2-3 months.
-Make sure to throughly wrap with plastic wrap and aluminum foil.
-Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
+Cover and store leftover cake at room temperature for up to 3 days, or refrigerate for up to 5 days.
+You can also freeze frosted or unfrosted cake for 2–3 months.
+Make sure to thoroughly wrap it with plastic wrap and aluminum foil.
+Thaw overnight in the refrigerator, then bring to room temperature before decorating or serving.

 Make sure you post your photos on Instagram and tag me in them so I can see your creations from my blog #eazypeazylemonsqueezee